mikeygough/my-ACS-3330-Single-Page-Web-Applications/final-assessment.md

 do these in any order.

 - Use Redux.
 Implement the app with Redux.
 Use Redux Thunk to handle async actions.
+- Use React Query to load your data.
+This might even be easier than using Fetch.
 - Add a Delete button to remove items from the saved list.
 - Handle errors.
 Character 17 is missing.
 Try to seach for character 17.
 What happens?
 Allow your app to handle this gracefully.